 How much dizziness or lightheadedness is experienced depends on several factors, including:

-• Some medications that are used to treat or manage the conditions associated with the event that caused the brain injury.
+- Some medications are used to treat or manage the conditions associated with the event that caused the brain injury.

 A variety of medical professionals may be involved in the treatment of a brain injury that results in dizziness or lightheadedness.
 These include neurologists, physicians, rehabilitation doctors, and neuro-ophthalmologists.
 The number or type of doctors will depend on the causes and symptoms of the traumatic brain injury.